aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ## **Replacing Barcode Text in 2D Barcodes**
-In case when it is necessary to replace the barcode text for 2D barcodes with some other text with better readability without changing the barcode itself, developers can initialize the [*TwoDDisplayText*]() property of class [*CodetextParameters*]() by inserting new text to be displayed.
+In case when it is necessary to replace the barcode text for 2D barcodes with some other text with better readability without changing the barcode itself, developers can call the *setTwoDDisplayText* method of class [*CodetextParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters) by inserting new text to be displayed.
 This solution applies to the following 2D symbologies: Aztec, Pdf417, DataMatrix, QR, MaxiCode, and DotCode.

 The following barcode image has been generated with barcode text replaced by initializing the *TwoDDisplayText* property.